-741 Martin Luther King, Jr. Boulevard
+Address:741 Martin Luther King, Jr. Boulevard, Cleveland, OH 44108

-Dedicated Sept.
+Dedication Date:Sept.
 19, 2010

 According to the Armenian delegation, “the garden’s divinely inspired script is the ‘secret code’ that defines the unique Armenian identity.
-The reverse side of the Alphabet monument includes the names of 33 men and women, noted for their historical and cultural contributions to the Armenian nation.
-The list of names, entitled Pride of a Nation, spans from antiquity to the 21 st century – from the king, Tigran the Great to the martyred contemporary journalist, Hrant Dink.
+The reverse side of the Alphabet monument includes the names of 33 men and women noted for their historical and cultural contributions to the Armenian nation.
+The list of names, entitled Pride of a Nation, spans from antiquity to the 21st – from King Tigran the Great, to the martyred contemporary journalist, Hrant Dink.

-Two of the original founders of the Armenian Cultural Garden, builder Carlos Bozoklian and architect Berj A. Shakarian, donated their substantial professional services as a gesture to their community.
+Two of the original founders of the Armenian Cultural Garden, builder Carlos Bozoklian and architect Berj A. Shakarian, donated their professional services as a gesture to their community.
 Mr. Bozoklian passed away in 2011.
 A tree was planted on the site in his memory.
 The youngest member of the original committee, Pietro A. Shakarian was 16 years old in 2005 when he inspired his architect father to “do something to have an Armenian garden” in Rockefeller Park.